-All Effluent discharged from the Sewage Treatment Plant onto tundra shall be discharged to a location approved by an inspector;
+All Effluent discharged from the Sewage Treatment Plant onto tundra shall be discharged to a location approved by an Inspector;

-The Licensee shall provide at least ten (10) days written notice to the Inspector prior to any planned discharge from the Sewage Treatment Plant to the tundra.
+Unless otherwise approved by the Board, the Licensee shall provide at least ten (10) days written notice to the Inspector prior to any planned discharge from the Sewage Treatment Plant to the tundra.
 The notice shall include the volume proposed for discharge and the discharge location.

-The Licensee shall dispose of all food Waste in an incinerator designed for this purpose and meets the requirements of the Canada-Wide Standards for Dioxins and Furans and Canada- Wide Standards for Mercury emissions or other standards as they become available.
+The Licensee shall dispose of all food Waste in an Incinerator or Composter designed for this purpose and meets the requirements of the Canada-Wide Standards for Dioxins and Furans and Canada- Wide Standards for Mercury emissions or other standards as they become available.

-The Licensee shall not open burn plastics, wood treated with preservatives, electric wire, Styrofoam, asbestos or painted wood in order to prevent the deposition of Waste materials (e.g. products of incomplete combustion, leachate from contaminated ash residual, etc.) from impacting any surrounding Waters, unless otherwise approved by the Board in writing.
+The Licensee shall not open burn plastics, wood treated with preservatives, electric wire, Styrofoam, asbestos or painted wood to prevent the deposition of Waste materials (e.g., products of incomplete combustion, leachate from contaminated ash residual, etc.) from impacting any surrounding Waters, unless otherwise approved by the Board in writing.

-The Licensee shall submit to the Board for approval in writing, at least six (6) months prior to construction of the Landfill, a revised Non-hazardous Waste Management Plan that include details on the Landfill.
-The Plan shall take into account comments made by intervening parties throughout the regulatory process and consider the following at a minimum:Recycling/segregation Waste program;

-Incineration technology selected;

-Waste audit – amount and types of Wastes to be incinerated or otherwise disposed;

-Consolidation of Wastes;

-Operational and maintenance records;

-Operator Training;

-Emission measurements;

-Incinerator Ash disposal;

-Monitoring, characterization,

-Disposal of incinerator ash; and

-Any updates to final landfill location..

 The Licensee is authorized to dispose of and contain all non-hazardous solid Wastes at the Landfill, or as otherwise approved by the Board in writing.

 The Licensee shall backhaul and dispose of all hazardous Wastes, and non-combustible Waste generated through the course of the operation at a licensed Waste disposal site in accordance with the Hazardous Waste Management Plan.